github/docs/content/billing/using-the-billing-platform/adding-information-to-your-receipts.md

 Your receipts include your {% data variables.product.prodname_dotcom %} subscription as well as any subscriptions for other paid features and products.
 For more information, see "[AUTOTITLE](/billing/managing-your-github-billing-settings/about-billing-on-github)."

-{% warning %}
+> [!WARNING]

-**Warning**: For security reasons, we strongly recommend against including any confidential or financial information (such as credit card numbers) on your receipts.
+> For security reasons, we strongly recommend against including any confidential or financial information (such as credit card numbers) on your receipts.

-{% endwarning %}

 ## Adding information to your personal account's receipts